304 North Cardinal St.

 Hydrangeas are a popular choice among gardeners and landscapers.
 With so many cultivars to choose from, choosing the right plant varieties for your garden can be a challenge.
 The Ruby Slippers hydrangea is a new variety that’s sure to catch attention.

-Ruby Slippers Hydrangea is a compact cultivar of the oakleaf hydrangea.
-This hydrangea variety blooms with large flowers that change colors from white to pink.
-Easy to care for, this hydrangea variety is primarily used as a border plant or as a hedge.
+Ruby Slippers Hydrangea is a compact cultivar of oakleaf hydrangea.
+This variety blooms with large flowers that change colors from white to pink.
+Easy to care for, this shrub is primarily used as a border plant or as a hedge.
 Ruby Slippers can be grown in most warm, moist climates, growing best in partial-to-full sun areas.

 The Ruby Slippers Hydrangea is a unique hydrangea cultivar.
 Before adding this show stopper to your yard, it is best to learn about its care requirements.
 Keep reading to learn more about this one-of-a-kind hydrangea and why you should plant it in your garden!

 Ruby Slippers (Hydrangea quercifolia ‘Ruby Slippers’) is an Oakleaf Hydrangea known for its compact manageable size and ornamental flowers.
 This deciduous shrub is often used to bring year-round color to gardens and ornamental landscaping.
 A cross between two popular Oakleaf Hydrangea varieties, Snow Queen and Pee Wee, the Ruby Slippers is well known for its color-changing flowers.
 The Ruby Slippers Hydrangea was introduced by the US National Arboretum in 2010.

 When the large conical flowers bloom mid-summer (usually June or July), they are a crisp white color.
 As the flowers mature, they turn a deep ruby red color, thus giving it the name Ruby Slippers.
 These blooms grow upright and are strong enough to withstand heavy rainfall.